urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 18. The Little Red Chicken
-> **Target Words**: `argue, communicate, crowd, depend, dish, empty, exact, fresh, gather, indicate, item, offer, price, product, property, purchase, recommend, select, tool, treat`
+> `argue, communicate, crowd, depend, dish, empty, exact, fresh, gather, indicate, item, offer, price, product, property, purchase, recommend, select, tool, treat`

 A little red chicken had a store in a small town.
 She sold many different items to people in the town.
 The people loved her products.
 One day, a cat came to her property.
 He saw the sign that indicated where the chicken’s store was located.
 He wanted to purchase bread, but the chicken’s store was almost empty.
 She had only a bag of wheat.*